-ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related KPIs UC3.1 Business Network slice request MUST Edge/Core cloud The CDN/OTT MUST be able to request a network slice from the network operator including performance guarantees in certain areas of the network, in order to maintain the agreed SLA with the service consumer CSP guarantees an agreed performance A Communication Service Provider (CSP) offers network slices to Service Providers (e.g. CDN/OTT).
-The CSP is in position to guarantee a predefined performance level for the service.
-UC3.2 System- functional Discovery process launch SHOULD Edge/Core cloud Lannroval when the network onerator cannot For the zero-touch objective, the processes of network extension and resource discovery should be automatically instantiated.
+ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related UC3.1 Business Network slice request MUST Edge/Core cloud The CDN/OTT MUST be able to request a network slice from the network operator including performance guarantees in certain areas of the network, in order to maintain the agreed SLA with the service consumer The business relationship between CDN/OTT provider and the CSP must be governed by certain rules that are defined in the Service Level Agreement (SLA).
+Through this SLA, the CSP guarantees an agreed performance towards the CDN/OTT service.
+To achieve this performance, the CSP takes advantage of the network slicing technology, which facilitates the end-to-end service delivery with assured performance.
+A Comn slices to positior the serv UC3.2 System- functional Discovery process launch SHOULD Edge/Core cloud Provided that there is a network slice extension approval, when the network operator cannot meet the SLA and traffic requirements, the resource discovery process SHOULD be automatically launched For the zero-touch objective, the processes of network extension and resource discovery should be automatically instantiated.
 For example, we should not require a network administrator to click a button to start the resource discovery or to access himself/herself the Marketplace in order to find a potential resource provider.
-After a respective signal from the CSP, the Resource Discovery and Brokerage Process must be automatically (i.e. without human intervention) instantiated.
-UC3.3 System- Functional 3rd party resource intelligent selection parameters SHOULD Edge/Core cloud resources based on availability, expected performance (KPI measurements), security/trust properties and pricing should apply AI techniques in order to pick (OBJ-4, Quantified target 3) Support intent-based API to guide the AI-driven resource discovery system KPI target: open 5GZORRO API specification for resource discovery.
-5GZORRO platform implements accurate algorithms for resource selection.
-UC3.4 System- functional Service components migration MUST Edge/Core cloud Orchestration level) (e.g., video streamer, load balancer in the The virtualized CDN services (vCDN) which are installed on the CSP edge server have to be copied and instantiated into the new allocated resources.
-The CDN VNFs deployed at the CSP's edge servers with which the CDN already maintains an SLA agreement, must be able to get configured and instantiated at a 3rd party edge server as well.
-The software image that will be installed in the 3rd party must be accompanied by a license, different from that installed in the CSP, as the 3rd party permissions differ from the CSP's permissions.
-UC3.5 System- functional Register (CDN) resources MUST Edge/Core cloud Distributed Ledgers The CDN/OTT providers MUST be able to register resources (VNFs) such as streaming servers and content storage resource providers.
-In other words, the VNFs A VNF registry will be deployed, allowing the Service Providers to share their VNFs between the different entities.
-Particularly, this is the place where the CDN/OTT temporarily stores its VNFs, so that the CSP may set them up into a selected 3rd party infrastructure provider.
-Once this is completed, the CSP must remove the VNFs from the registry.
+After a Discove (i.e. wit UC3.3 System- Functional 3rd party resource intelligent selection parameters SHOULD Edge/Core cloud The 5GZORRO system SHOULD select 3rd party resources based on availability, expected performance (KPI measurements), security/trust properties and pricing There must be a distinct 5GZORRO service, namely the Resource Selection service, which should apply AI techniques in order to pick the most suitable resource provider.
+This will be based on a number of parameters and criteria, such as leasing cost, calculated trust value and suitability with CSP's requirements.
+(OBJ-4, guide th KPI targ discove 5GZORF resourc UC3.4 System- functional Service components migration MUST Edge/Core cloud Orchestration Network slice extension MUST imply the migration of service components (application level) (e.g., video streamer, load balancer in the case of CDN) The virtualized CDN services (vCDN) which are installed on the CSP edge server have to be copied and instantiated into the new allocated resources.
+The CDI which ti be able edge se The soft must be installed from th UC3.5 System- functional Register (CDN) resources MUST Edge/Core cloud Distributed Ledgers The CDN/OTT providers MUST be able to register resources (VNFs) such as streaming servers and content storage We need some kind of registry in 5GZORRO to share the VNFs between the different entities.
+The CDN needs to somehow share the VNFs that will compose the slice for the CDN delivery, to be spawned in the different resource providers.
+In other words, the VNFs must be exposed in the registry, allowing the CSP to modify the slice and set up these VNFs in the 3rd party.
+A VNF r Provide entities tempor up into this is c registry d KPIs munication Service Provider (CSP) offers network o Service Providers (e.g. CDN/OTT).
+The CSP is in on to guarantee a predefined performance level for rvice.